Zeyad-Azima/Offensive-Resources/README.md

     - <a href="https://www.pentesteracademy.com/course?id=41">Reverse Engineering Win32 Applications</a>
     - <a href="https://www.pentesteracademy.com/course?id=40">Reverse Engineering Linux 32-bit Applications</a>
     - <a href="https://www.pentesteracademy.com/course?id=13">Exploiting Simple Buffer Overflows on Win32</a>
+    - <a href="https://www.udemy.com/course/reverse-engineering-and-exploit-development/">Reverse Engineering and Exploit Development </a>
+    - <a href="https://www.udemy.com/course/exploit-development/">Exploit Development for Linux (x86)</a>
+    - <a href="https://www.udemy.com/course/64bit-linux-exploit-development/">Exploit Development for Linux x64</a>
+    - <a href="https://www.udemy.com/course/introduction-to-exploitzero-day-discovery-and-development/">Introduction to Exploit/Zero-Day Discovery and Development</a>
+    - <a href="https://www.udemy.com/course/exploit-development-from-scratch/">Exploit Development From Scratch</a>
+    - <a href="https://www.udemy.com/course/hands-on-exploit-development/">Hands-on Fuzzing and Exploit Development(Part 1)</a>
+    - <a href="https://www.udemy.com/course/hands-on-exploit-development-advanced/">Hands-on Fuzzing and Exploit Development(Part 2)</a>
+    - <a href="https://zdresearch.com/training/exploit-development/">ZDResearch Exploit Development</a>
+    -

   - Labs
     - <a href="https://github.com/stephenbradshaw/vulnserver">Vulnserver</a>